Power line safety

 Working near overhead power lines

-• When moving equipment, have someone watch and warn you if you’re getting too close to overhead power lines.
+- When moving equipment, have someone watch and warn you if you’re getting too close to overhead power lines.

 Trees near power lines

-Whether along roads and rights of way or on private property, trees near power lines have to be maintained so they don’t become a hazard or cause power outages.
+Trees near power lines have to be maintained so they don’t become a hazard or cause power outages.
 Some examples include:

-• Trees or branches in contact with the power line could cause a power outage or start a fire.
+- Fire or outage: trees or branches in contact with the power line could cause a power outage or start a fire.

 Trees and power lines on private property

-Property owners are responsible for maintaining trees near secondary power lines serving their premises.
+Property owners are responsible for maintaining trees near power lines serving their premises.
 In other words, you must ensure the wires from the street to your house remain clear of trees and other plant growth.

 Plan ahead when planting trees